BayMax12/CLIMATRON/README.md

 # CLIMATRON
-This was a project made by me https://github.com/BayMax12 , Sachin Agarwal https://github.com/Sachi95 and Saurabh Tanwar in Artificial Intelligence .
+This was a project made by <href="https://github.com/BayMax12">Rajeshwar</href>,<href="https://github.com/Sachi95">Sachin Agarwal</href> and Saurabh Tanwar in Artificial Intelligence .
 An Expert System shell that monitors the indoor temperature and humidity of the room according to inputs given by users .

 - README